-The teachers in Year 1 are Sharon Casey (Pine) and Sidra Mir (Chestnut)
+The teachers in Year 1 are Sharon Casey and Maria Yiannaki (Pine), Sidra Mir (Chestnut) and Emma Fitzpatrick (Cherry)

 - Please see the attached newsletter for what your child was learning in the Spring term

 - And here is what they looked at in the Autumn term: Y1 curriculum letter